-If yellow tipping occurs, your heater could produce increased levels of carbon monoxide.
-If burner flame pattern shows yellow tipping, follow instructions at bottom of this page.
+WARNING: If yellow tipping occurs, your heater could produce increased levels of carbon monoxide.
+If burner flame pattern shows yellow tipping, follow instructions on page 16.

-NOTICE

-Do not mistake orange flames with yellow tipping.
+NOTICE: Do not mistake orange flames with yellow tipping.
 Dirt or other fine particles enter the heater and burn causing brief patches of orange flame.